crdietrich/meerkat/docs/roadmap.md

 ## General Concepts
 1. Use [Numpy Docstring style](https://numpydoc.readthedocs.io/en/latest/format.html)
+1. Naming convention for devices will be as follows 'Controller' for device on bus that generates the clock and initiates communication; 'Worker' for device that receives the clock and responds when addressed by the Controller.
+Data transmitted from Controller to Workers will be referred to as 'messages'.
 1. Base attribute class for all devices, exposing common information and methods
+    1. Class initialized with i2c bus number
 1. Class attributes identical within a type of measurement to allow hardware swapping without refactor
 1. Serialization of data using JSON
 1. Parser to Pandas